openpeeps/nyml/README.md

 - [ ] Add more examples

 ### ❤ Contributions
-You can help with code, ideas or [donations via PayPal address](https://www.paypal.com/donate/?hosted_button_id=RJK3ZTDWPL55C) 🥰
+You can help with code, bugfixing, or any ideas.

 ### 🎩 License
 Nyml is an Open Source Software released under `MIT` license.
 [Made by Humans from OpenPeep](https://github.com/openpeep).<br>